GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Security Evaluation

-Finally, the adversary could try to manipulate the jury election process in order to prevent devices in the network to learn the correct list of jury members.
+Finally, \adv could try to manipulate the jury election process in order to prevent devices in the network to learn the correct list of jury members.
 As a consequence, these devices would not accept the decision of the jury leading to inconsistencies between different nodes of the network.
-However, this would require an adversary that can \emph{permanently} prevent the wait certificates by legitimate jury members from arriving at selected devices.
-Given that the random jury election scheme does provide the guarantee that the elected jury is eventually known to the entire network, all devices will eventually accept the decision made by the legitimate jurors as soon as they learn the list of legitimate jurors and receive the consistent decisions of a sufficient large number of those jurors.
-Even if some devices do not learn the decision of the jury, i.e., have differences in $JEL$ due to waiting certificates being withheld by the adversary, this will have the effect of reducing the fault-tolerance of the Byzantine agreement to follow, with `shortest $j$' nodes missing from a node's $JEL$ being replaced by other nodes from outside this set, essentially manifesting as an additional fault.
-Thus, the security of \acs{title} depends on the security provided by the used schemes.
+However, this would require \adv to \emph{permanently} prevent the wait certificates by legitimate jury members from arriving at selected devices.
+Given that the random jury election scheme does provide the guarantee that the elected jury is known to the entire network, all devices will eventually accept the decision made by a quorum of legitimate jurors as soon as they learn the list of legitimate jurors.
+Even if some devices do not learn the decision of the jury, i.e., have differences in $JEL$ due to waiting certificates being withheld by \adv, this will have the effect of reducing the fault-tolerance of the subsequent Byzantine agreement, with `shortest $j$' nodes missing from a node's $JEL$ being replaced by other nodes from outside this set, essentially manifesting as an additional fault.
+Thus, the security of \sysname depends on the security provided by the used schemes.

-Hence, in order for the adversary to succeed with strategy 3 it has to break one of the used schemes (random jury election, integrity validation or consensus finding), has to control the network communication of the entire (or at least large parts of the) system, or be able to quickly compromise all jury members.
+Hence, in order for \adv to succeed with strategy 3 it has to break one of the used schemes (integrity validation, random jury election, or consensus finding), has to prevent broadcast by all jurors, or be able to quickly compromise all jury members.
 Each of these attacker capabilities violate our system and adversary model.